-Dr. Diane Loeb is a Professor, Endowed Chair, and Chair of the Department of Communication Sciences and Disorders, Baylor University.
+Dr. Diane Loeb is a Professor and the Martin Family Endowed Chair of the Department of Communication Sciences and Disorders, Baylor University.
 Prior to her appointment at Baylor, she served as Chair of the Communication Disorders Department at the University of Nebraska Kearney for two years and as faculty at the University of Kansas for 25 years.

 Dr. Loeb is a member of the American Speech, Language, and Hearing Association (ASHA), an ASHA Fellow, and holds the Certificate of Clinical Competence from the ASHA.
 Dr. Loeb has served as an Associate Editor for three ASHA journals: the Journal of Speech, Language and Hearing Research (JSLHR), the American Journal of Speech-Language Pathology (AJSLP), and Language, Speech, and Hearing Services in the Schools (LSHSS).
 She currently serves as an Editorial Board member for the LSHSS journal.